yokvj/VR_Frontend/README.md

 Actions:
 Edit: Opens a form with existing user data and a Save option.
 Delete:
-Prompts for the admin passcode (1234).
+Prompts for the admin passcode (admin).
 Upon successful passcode entry, deletes the user.

 Assign Role: